CMSC389R/Cryptography1/README.md

 #### 3. When were the passwords changed, if at all?

-In order to figure out when the passwords were last changed I created a file that would parse each hash, and decipher all the required information.
-I figured out how to decipher the hash from this [site](https://www.tldp.org/LDP/lame/LAME/linux-admin-made-easy/shadow-file-formats.html).
+In order to figure out when the passwords were last changed and to save myself time and effort I wrote a program that would parse each hash, and decipher all the required information.
+I figured out how to decipher the hash from this [site](https://www.tldp.org/LDP/lame/LAME/linux-admin-made-easy/shadow-file-formats.html), and my parser can be found [here](https://github.com/yreiss1/Cryptography1/blob/master/parse.py)

-After running my parse.py file I recieve this output:
+After running my parse.py file I recieved this output:

 ```
 User: root